Library Champions Project

 Program History and Current Results

 But our impact goes beyond numbers.
 Our Library Champions undergo transformative experiences, gaining skills, understanding different cultures, and forming lasting connections.
 They have become a vital component of the settlement continuum, guiding other newcomers to resources and services.
-Our program is more than just a service—it’s an essential part of the integration of thousands of newcomers to B.C.
+Our program is more than just a service—it’s an essential part of the integration of thousands of newcomers to BC.

 To download a PDF version of these highlights, click here: Library Champions Project Highlights.